 The Phonebook Database

-To create the database, we'll utilize the concept of migrations.
+To create the database, we'll utilize the concept of migrations where the DDL (Data Definition Language) syntax is made up of small modular chunks that can be applied in sequence.
 We'll use the gorm package to create the migrations, while using the go-migrate package to manage the migrations and keep track of the ones that have been applied.

 Migration Structure